-In fiscal 2022, we continued to transition away from a very capital-intensive period from fiscal 2017 to fiscal 2019 for the Company during which we implemented our growth-driven strategic objective, which included the remodeling of our retail network including our flagship locations.
+These capital intensive investments in fiscal 2023 which included temporary store closures during the construction periods, resulted in temporarily lower sales and contribution margin at the store locations under renovation.
+Certain delays in the completion of these two major renovation projects significantly affected the sales of the Company during fiscal 2023.
+From fiscal 2020 to fiscal 2022, we reduced annual capital expenditures, as we transitioned away from a very capital-intensive period from fiscal 2017 to fiscal 2019 for the Company during which we implemented our growth-driven strategic objective, which included the remodeling of our retail network including our flagship locations.
 The capital intensive spending period resulted in temporarily lower sales and contribution margin at the flagship locations under renovation, with a view to generate future long-term returns for the Company.
 Prior to the COVID-19 pandemic and forced store closures beginning in March 2020, the Company experienced a return to normal selling conditions during fiscal 2020.
 In fiscal 2021, the COVID-19 pandemic had significantly impacted our business, sales, and results from operations.
-Due to the easing of COVID-19 restrictions in fiscal 2022, the Company has again experienced a return to normal selling conditions.
-We currently expect to invest a limited amount in capital expenditures in our retail network in fiscal 2023 and fiscal 2024 as we focus primarily on operations and on delivering a return on our strategic investment spending during the period from fiscal 2017 to fiscal 2019.
+We currently expect to continue to invest in capital expenditures to make on-going strategic improvements to our retail network in fiscal 2024 and fiscal 2025, all the while focusing on operations and on delivering a return on our strategic investment spending during the last fiscal year.
 We expect to finance these capital expenditures from operating cash flows, and existing financing arrangements including tenant allowances from certain of our landlords.

 The Company regularly reviews the locations of its retail network that leads to decisions that impact the opening, relocation or closing of these locations.
+During fiscal 2023, we executed a partial renovation of our flagship location in Vancouver, British Columbia, we renovated our Laval, Quebec Maison Birks store and opened an adjoining store operated under the Breitling brand.
+We also relocated one Maison Birks store in Calgary, Alberta and, in the process, upgraded its third party timepieces and jewelry brand distribution portfolio.
+During fiscal 2023, we also closed two Maison Birks stores: one in Surrey, British Columbia and another in Winnipeg, Manitoba.
 During fiscal 2022, we renovated our Brinkhaus store in Calgary, Alberta, and remodeled a Maison Birks store in Calgary, Alberta.
-During fiscal 2022, we also closed 3 Maison Birks stores: one in Oshawa, Ontario, one in Saskatoon, Saskatchewan, and one in Victoria, British Colombia.
+During fiscal 2022, we also closed three Maison Birks stores: one in Oshawa, Ontario, one in Saskatoon, Saskatchewan, and one in Victoria, British Colombia.
 During fiscal 2021, we relocated a Maison Birks store in Montreal, Québec and remodeled a Maison Birks store in Calgary, Alberta.
 During fiscal 2021, we also closed a Maison Birks store in Vancouver, British Columbia as a result of a complete renovation of the mall in which the store was located.
 During fiscal 2020, we relocated a Maison Birks store in Toronto, Ontario and opened a new Maison Birks Store in Calgary, Alberta.
 During fiscal 2019, we closed two Maison Birks stores (one in Edmonton, Alberta and one in Toronto, Ontario) and closed one store operated under the Brinkhaus brand in Vancouver, British Colombia.
-During fiscal 2019, we also opened one store operated under the Graff brand and one store operated under the Patek Philippe brand in Vancouver, British Columbia During fiscal 2019, we also relocated two Maison Birks stores (one in Vancouver, British Columbia and one in Toronto, Ontario) during the remodeling of their respective malls.
+During fiscal 2019, we also opened one store operated under the Graff brand and one store operated under the Patek Philippe brand in Vancouver, British Columbia.
+During fiscal 2019, we also relocated two Maison Birks stores (one in Vancouver, British Columbia and one in Toronto, Ontario) during the remodeling of their respective malls.